 At PhysioTec we assess whether joint hypermobility could be associated with the presentation of your pain/injury.
 In a single joint, hypermobility is a larger than normal joint range.
 This can be genetic or acquired through sport (eg dancing, or sports involving sharp changes of direction) or repetitive use.

-A small percentage of those who are extra bendy may develop Joint Hypermobility Syndrome (JHS) (also often referred to as “Ehlers-Danlos Syndrome - Hypermobility type”).
-This is a more complex condition that can involve joint pain, subluxation/dislocation, digestion issues, headaches, dizziness, anxiety and sleep disturbances.
+A small percentage of those who are extra bendy may have a genetic condition such as Hypermobile Ehlers Danlos Syndrome, which is associated with joint hypermobility (greater than normal joint movement).
+This is a more complex condition that can involve joint pain, fatigue, subluxation/dislocation, digestion issues, headaches, dizziness, anxiety and sleep disturbances.

 Not Sure if you are Hypermobile?
 Take this quick screening test.